ramda/ramda/README.md

 Philosophy
 ----------
-Using Ramda should feel much like just using Javascript.
+Using Ramda should feel much like just using JavaScript.
-It is practical, functional Javascript.
+It is practical, functional JavaScript.
 We're not introducing lambda expressions in strings, we're not borrowing consed lists, we're not porting over all of the Clojure functions.

-Our basic data structures are plain Javascript objects, and our usual collections are Javascript arrays.
-We also keep other native features of Javascript, such as functions as objects with properties.
+Our basic data structures are plain JavaScript objects, and our usual collections are JavaScript arrays.
+We also keep other native features of JavaScript, such as functions as objects with properties.

 Functional programming is in good part about immutable objects and